evcastelani/MolecularConformation.jl/README.md

 1. [ ] Implement chirality;
 1. [ ] Optimize torsion angle in the repeating process;
 1. [X] Modify the quaternion version to new input and improvements;
-1. [X ] Run all examples and create a table of tests;
+1. [X] Run all examples and create a table of tests;
 1. [X] Include a decent documentation using `Documenter.jl`.